SocialGouv/cdtn-admin/README-dev.md

 ## Overview

-This git is a monorepo composed of 4 projects.
+This git repository is a monorepo composed of 4 projects.

 ### Hasura